The Ultimate Guide to St Moritz

 The resort is particularly well-known for the Cresta Run, a natural ice skeleton racing toboggan track where speeds reach up to 138 km/h.
 The Cresta usually opens just before Christmas and continues for nine weeks until the end of February or early March.
 There are over 30 highly competitive races and riding takes place every day of the season except Christmas day - a great spectator sport.
 To get the adrenaline really flowing, you can experience the world’s only natural bobsleigh track with an experienced bobsleigh pilot at the helm.

-While St. Moritz has plenty of five-star hotels offering supreme luxury there are also a number of chalets offering a similar experience.
+Whilst the resort is known for its five-star hotels, St Moritz luxury chalets are also in high demand.
 Chesa el Toula with its incredible spa is just one of these with.
 One of the newer properties on the rental market, Chesa Musi, not only has an indoor pool but its own squash court too.

-For something with close proximity to the slopes, Chesa Corvatsch in Surlej is worth considering.
+For something in the centre of Saint Moritz, Apartment City Life is worth considering.
 There are also some fabulous apartments on the edge of Lake St. Moritz such as Apartment Cotschna and Snow White.

 St. Moritz is a gourmet’s delight with one in ten restaurants awarded a world-class restaurant rating.
 Ecco, located in the impressive hotel Giardino Mountain, is the highlight with two Michelin-stars with executive chef Rolf Fliegauf creating an innovative menu using seasonal ingredients.
 Other Michelin-star restaurants include Da Vittorio at the Carlton Hotel and IGNIV by Andreas Caminada at Badrutt's Palace Hotel.